Error Prompts Question: How Cold Can it Get?

 Well, Alison Bridger is chair of the meteorology department at San Jose State University.

-Professor ALISON BRIDGER (San Jose State University): The coldest temperature in San Jose I've seen is about 17 Fahrenheit.
+ALISON BRIDGER: The coldest temperature in San Jose I've seen is about 17 Fahrenheit.

 SIEGEL: She told us that the temperature anywhere near 30,000 below zero, would obviously be record breaking, but there wouldn't be anyone around to record the record.